 Oregon State Herpetological Collection

-The Oregon State Herpetological Collection has more than 60,000 ethanol-preserved amphibians and reptiles, and approximately 24,000 frozen tissue samples.
-The collection has excellent representation for sites in the Pacific Northwest and includes the largest collection of garter snakes (Thamnophis) in the world.
+The Oregon State Herpetological Collection has an important repository focused on Oregon and the Pacific Northwest making it one of the most extensive museum collections in the United States.
+The research collection has more than 60,000 ethanol-preserved amphibians and reptiles, and approximately 24,000 frozen tissue samples, as well as the largest collection of garter snakes (Thamnophis) in the world.

 Oregon State Arthropod Collection

 An OSU landmark, the Arthropod Collection is the largest insect collection in the Pacific Northwest with nearly 3 million specimens supporting entomological research and teaching within OSU and the entire region.
 The Collection is used by researchers in Oregon and around the world to conduct scientific studies on new species and genera, evolutionary history and biological complexity of insects.

 Services include three million research specimens, specimen imaging system.

 For nearly 50 years, the Survey Research Center has been a leader in research-based survey design, data collection, methodology and analysis at OSU and in the region as well as nationally.
 A part of the Department of Statistics, the Center offers statistical expertise to clients on best approaches, efficient sampling and questionnaire designs, analyses and interpretation of survey results.
 The Center’s clients include federal, state, and local agencies, national non-profit organizations, and OSU units and community members.